The Soulton Long Barrow

 Collaboration between Soulton and Sacred Stones began in 2014 to revive the ancient monumental building which was expressed from the late Stone Age and into the Bronze Age by the first farmers of these islands.

-This work has seen the building of only the second long barrow constructed for 5,500 years.
+This work has revived a practive of long barrow building not seen for 5,500 years.

 The monument is a tender, modern and thoughtful place to honour loved ones by the placing of urns, as the originals were, but it is very much of the twenty first century.